 Churchyard Wildlife - St James's, Gretton

 Churchyards and graveyards are important refuges for wildlife while also encapsulating the history of our community.
-Although some 40% of the UK is covered in grassland, less than 5% of that is 'unimproved', that's to say has not been artificially seeded, ploughed or affected by fertiser and pesticide use.
-Historic church graveyards, like that of St James's, can therefore play a vital role in the conservation of widlife and of our heritage.
+Although some 40% of the UK is covered in grassland, less than 5% of that is 'unimproved', that's to say has not been artificially seeded, ploughed or affected by fertiliser and pesticide use.
+Historic church graveyards, like that of St James's, can therefore play a vital role in the conservation of wildlife and of our heritage.
 Management for wildlife needs to be balanced with the other values and uses, past a present, of course, and it's worth noting that churchyards of the past were always a mixture of the well tended and the wild.
 The Wildlife Trust Churchyard Conservation Awards encourage the management of these spaces for the benefit of all species, including us.
 St James's churchyard has a Wildlife Trusts Bronze Award, through the Northants Churchyard Conservation Scheme.

 Latest Monthly Wildlife blogs